 Despite this progress, the Pandemic requirement to telework made it challenging for the NEA to meet the planned schedule of information security improvements.
 Beginning in FY 2021, NEA information technology staff shifted their focus to keeping the network secure and operating for all teleworking staff and ensuring the financial systems were secure and more fully integrated with the grant awards management system to ensure accurate reporting and secure processing of the increased volume of grant awards under the CARES Act and ARP.
-Progress in this area continued through FY 2022 and is expected to continue as the NEA responds to ever-changing and increased Federal information security requirements.
+Progress in this area continued through FY 2022 and continued as the NEA responded to ever-changing and increased Federal information security requirements.

-Based on the NEA OIG FY 2022 FISMA audit, the independent auditor noted areas for improvement in three areas of NEA's information network security.
-The NEA missed opportunities for improvement due to staffing and resource challenges and untimely implementation of security software policies and procedures, but to its credit, the NEA appears poised to continue improving FISMA compliance in FY 2023.
-In addition to improving information technology security, the NEA will need to identify IT tools to help streamline efforts to award grants, partner with other agencies, and to track key metrics related to diversity, equity and inclusion, and accessibility in the process of awarding grants.
+The NEA missed opportunities for improvement due to staffing and resource challenges, but to its credit, the NEA appears poised to continue improving FISMA compliance in FY 2025.
+In addition to improving information technology security, the NEA will need to fund the position of the Section 508 Coordinator and that of a Privacy Specialist in OITM to enhance those programs as required by OMB while identifying additional IT tools to help streamline efforts to award grants and partner with other agencies.